 Designed for students receiving specially designed instruction from a special education teacher.
-The course utilizes a core social/emotional learning curriculum focusing on meeting the individualized social, emotional, and behavioral learning needs of students, based on an Individualized Education Plan (IEP) and the Washington State Social Emotional Learning competencies/benchmarks.
+The course utilizes a core social/emotional learning curriculum focusing on meeting the individualized social cognitive, emotional, and behavioral learning needs of students, based on an Individualized Education Plan (IEP) and the Washington State Social Emotional Learning competencies/benchmarks.
+The course also offers the opportunity for students to access instruction in adaptive areas such a executive functioning and organization as well as adult transition and vocational skills.